Romulusz Ruszin-Szendi

-Romulusz Ruszin-Szendi (born 5 May 1973) is Hungarian politician and former Hungarian military officer.
-He served as the Chief of the Hungarian Defence Forces from 1 June 2021 to 27 April 2023, when President Katalin Novák dismissed him from his position.
+Romulusz Ruszin-Szendi (born 5 May 1973) is Hungarian politician and retired lieutenant general currently serving as Minister of Defence of Hungary since 2026.
+He previously served as the Chief of General Staff from 1 June 2021 to 27 April 2023, when President Katalin Novák dismissed him from his position.
 According to the president, Ruszin-Szendi "fulfilled his duties with his best knowledge".

-From the February 2025, he is the leading military expert of the Tisza Party.
+From February 2025, he is the leading military expert of the Tisza Party.